opendistro/for-elasticsearch-docs/docs/install/plugins.md

 # Standalone Elasticsearch plugin install

-If you don't want to use the all-in-one Open Distro for Elasticsearch installation options, you can install the Security, Alerting, SQL, and Performance Analyzer plugins on a compatible Elasticsearch cluster just like any other Elasticsearch plugin.
+If you don't want to use the all-in-one Open Distro for Elasticsearch installation options, you can install the Security, Alerting, and SQL plugins on a compatible Elasticsearch cluster just like any other Elasticsearch plugin.

 In addition to their Elasticsearch plugins, Security and Alerting have corresponding [Kibana plugins](../../kibana/plugins) that you probably want to install, as well.
 {: .tip }